An Interface Method for Co-simulation of EMT Model and Shifted Frequency EMT Model Based on Rotational Invariance Techniques: Conclusion

 \section{Conclusion}

-This letter proposes an interface method for the EMT and the SFMET models of power systems.
+This letter proposes an interface for the co-simulation of EMT and the SFMET models.
 An analytical signal construction method based on ESPRIT is proposed for the interface, which improves the accuracy of co-simulation.
-Inspired by this letter, many other methods in the signal process area may be introduced into the area of power system co-simulation.
+Inspired by this letter, many other techniques in the signal process area may be introduced into the area of power system co-simulation.